+The time-varying voltage in Eq.~\eqref{eq:bias} represents the time varying membrane potential difference between the intracellular and extracellular ion solutions surrounding the membrane.
+In the initial equilibrium state for the ion solutions, we assume $\mu_I =\mu_E$ for focusing on the time-dependent voltage.
+Then the active quantum memory factor of Eq.~(\ref{TTM}) becomes

-where $\Phi_M=V_d/2\omega_d $ is the amplitude of the oscillating magnetic flux and $\Phi_0=q/h$ is the magnetic flux quanta, as we mentioned before.
-The minus and plus signs represent respectively the external voltage $V_{E,I}(t)$ exerting on the intracellular and extracellular ionic solution $\alpha=E,I$ on the membrane surface.
-Thus, the memory kernel defined in Eq.~\eqref{eq:gt_wb} under the wide-band limit spectral density can be expanded in terms of the Bessel function of the first kind, $J_m(x)$, as follows,
+where $\Phi_M=V_d/2\omega_d $ is the amplitude of the oscillating magnetic flux and $\Phi_0=h/q$ is the magnetic flux quanta, as mentioned before.
+The plus and minus signs represent respectively the external voltage $V_{I,E}(t)$ exerting on the intracellular and extracellular ionic solution $\alpha=I,E$ on the membrane surface.
+Thus, the fluctuational memory kernel given by Eq.~\eqref{eq:gt_wb} under the wide-band limit spectral density can be expanded in terms of the Bessel function of the first kind, $J_m(x)$, as follows,

 where